-BY CLAIRE GALOFARO AP National Writer Photo: Storyblocks.com America's addiction disaster.
-When he was 4, the medicine man had given him his Ojibwe name: Aandegoons---"little crow."
+When he was 4, the medicine man had given him his Ojibwe name: Aandegoons-"little crow."
 She traced the outline of the black bird on the sack.
-"Love you," Taylor said to the bag, as she does each time she leaves for work from her home in Bemidji, a city surrounded by three Oiibwe reservations in remote northern Minnesota.
+"Love you," Taylor said to the bag, as she does each time she leaves for work from her home in Bemidji, a city surrounded by three Ojibwe reservations in remote northern Minnesota.
 As the pandemic ravaged the country, deaths from drug overdoses surged by nearly 30%. climbing to a record high.
 The drug crisis has also diversified from an overwhelmingly white affliction to killing people of color with staggering speed.
-The death rate last year was highest among Native Americans, Westwood High School Senior Scores 1,000 Points
+The death rate last year was highest among Native Americans, Continued on page 6 Westwood High School Senior Scores 1,000 Points